Credit to Clock Hour Policy

 Combination Lecture/Lab, Lecture/Studio, Lecture/Practicum, Etc. Consistent with Dunwoody’s Instructional Delivery Model, a combination of the categories may be used.
 In some cases, laboratory or studio may replace homework time, allowing in class time for application and competency demonstration

 Faculty members have the ability to select their own learning activities, assignments, and assessments, and determine the appropriate time per individual activity.
 The table below represents a general guideline for various learning activities, but the average time per activity can be adjusted to reflect the true time spent performing the activity created by a faculty member.
 For instance, a shorter quiz may only require 10 minutes, and a longer one may need 30 minutes.
-Faculty should use their best judgement when assigning a timeframe for the chosen activity.
+Faculty should use their best judgment when assigning a timeframe for the chosen activity.

 Activity Average Time Per Activity